pasuii18/CS2-Marketplace/README.md

 ### How To Start?

-**Run all commands in the _root_ directory**
+**Run all commands in the _root_ directory!!!**

 ## 1. Create docker container
-Use command `docker-compose up -d` to create container
+Use `docker-compose up -d` to create container

 ## 2. Create migration
-Use command `dotnet ef migrations add _<migration_name>_ --project .\CSMarketApp.Infrastructure.Data\ --startup-project CSMarketApp` to create migration
+Use `dotnet ef migrations add _<migration_name>_ --project .\CSMarketApp.Infrastructure.Data\ --startup-project CSMarketApp` to create migration

 ## 3. Update Database
-Use command `dotnet ef database update --project .\CSMarketApp.Infrastructure.Data\ --startup-project CSMarketApp` to update database
+Use `dotnet ef database update --project .\CSMarketApp.Infrastructure.Data\ --startup-project CSMarketApp` to update database

 ### Usefull commands:
-1. Use flag `--verbose` for detailed information about EF processes
+1. Use `--verbose` flag for detailed information about EF processes
-2. Use command `dotnet ef database drop --project .\CSMarketApp.Infrastructure.Data\ --startup-project CSMarketApp` to drop database
+2. Use `dotnet ef database drop --project .\CSMarketApp.Infrastructure.Data\ --startup-project CSMarketApp` to drop database

 Stay happy and stay hydrated! :3